tywalch/electrodb/README.md

 This functionality allows you to write the remaining logic of your `FilterExpression` with ease.
 Add complex nested `and`/`or` conditions or other `FilterExpression` logic while ElectroDB handles the  `ExpressionAttributeNames` and `ExpressionAttributeValues`.

 ### Multiple Filters
-It is possible to include chain multiple filters.
-The resulting FilterExpressions are concatinated with an implicit `AND` operator.
+It is possible to chain together multiple filters.
+The resulting FilterExpressions are concatenated with an implicit `AND` operator.

 ```javascript
 let MallStores = new Entity(model, {table: "StoreDirectory"});